fbpx

 You will only notice a small change to your image, but there’s still more work to be done.
 You will also notice the Displace Filter added to the layer in the Layers panel

-Select the background layer and apply a Curves Adjustment Layer by clicking the New Adjustment Layer button in the Layers panel
+Select the background layer and apply a Curves Adjustment Layer by clicking the New Adjustment Layer button in the Layers Panel

+Focus on bringing out as much contrast as possible to make the textures pop.
 You can clip your curves adjustment layer to your background layer to only affect that layer and not the entire project.
 You can do this by clicking the Clip To Layer button in the Curves Adjustment Properties Panel.

 When adding an adjustment layer to the Smart Object layer, navigate to Image > Adjustments > Curves to add the adjustment as a smart filter, which only affects the smart object.